udacity-courses/capstone/cloudformation/create-jenkins.md

 Configure the `kubectl` context to target the **EKS** Cluster.

-connect via ssh to the EC2 instance and run the following script
+connect via ssh to the EC2 instance and run the following scripts:

 #### Configure AWS CLI

-1. Run `aws configure` and provide your key and secret and set the region to **eu-est-2**
+1. Run `aws configure` and provide your key and secret and set the region to **eu-west-2**

 2. Run the following script to create the EKS cluster.